duncan-r/SHIP/docs/source/tuflow/controlfile.rst

 loaded into the same ControlFile.

 ControlFile's can be of the following types: 'TCF', 'TGC', 'TBC', 'ECF', and 'TEF'.
-However not all are guaranteed to exist, if there are not .tef files referenced by a model a ControlFile will not be created with the 'TEF' key.
+However not all are guaranteed to exist.
+For example, if there are no .tef files referenced by a model a ControlFile will not be created with the 'TEF' key (same for 'ECF', etc).
+There will always be a 'TCF' key and for a properly configured model you can expect a 'TGC' and 'TBC'.

 The 'TCF' ControlFile is slightly different from the others.
 It is a subclass of ControlFile called TcfControlFile.
 The only difference (currently)